nuprl/MultiPL-E/index.md

   </ul>
 </div>

-The following graph shows the success rate of OpenAI Codex on the benchmark problems across the full suite of programming languages:
+The following graph shows the success rate of OpenAI Codex on the complete benchmark across the full suite of programming languages:

 <img src="codex.png">